 A side note about olive trees related to our study is that olive trees are a metaphor for eternal life, considering that they can live for thousands of years There are olive trees in Israel today that existed at the time of Christ.
 The olive tree is also associated with the tree of life in the Garden account by Jewish sages.

 Back to the Torah, as was translated law, in most places, God did not make laws to confine us.
-His law was meant for our freedom and life and actually, means something more like instruction.
+His law was meant for our freedom and life and actually, means something more akin to teaching and instruction.
 It is the truth about how things function in both the spirit and natural realms.
-His command to not eat of the forbidden tree was to protect our freedom.
+God's command to not eat of the forbidden tree was to protect our freedom.

 Of every tree of the garden you may freely eat

 In Hebrew, the word "freely" is expressed as "eat" "eat".
 It's a double eat for the purpose of communicating the idea of abundance, as in "eat as much as you would like".
 In English, we might say "eat to your heart's content" The main thrust of the message is that nothing is being withheld that they would need nor desire.

 Paul's prayer for wisdom, the main subject of this study, in his letter to the church at Ephesus, includes this same thought in terms of the abundance we have in Christ.

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ...that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, and what is the exceeding greatness of His power toward us who believe, according to the working of His mighty power which He worked in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly places...

 He continues with this same language of richness and abundance in chapter two.